-The Estate is actively developing an artist’s residency program for 2020 to offer the premises for a new generation of inspired and dedicated artists whose vision would thrive in this unique setting, as Baum’s did.
+The Estate formed an artist’s residency program in Summer, 2021 to offer the premises for a new generation of inspired and dedicated artists whose vision would thrive in this unique setting, as Baum’s did.

 We offer private viewings of the paintings in the Estate’s collection by appointment.